kumuluz/kumuluzee-samples/discovery/discovery-discover-jaxrs/README.md

-# KumuluzEE Service Discovery discover JAX-RS sample
+# KumuluzEE Discovery -- discover services in JAX-RS service

 > Develop a REST service, which discovers microservices, registered with etcd.